wballard/starphleet/index.md

 Each ship in the phleet runs every ordered service.
 This makes things nice and symmetrical, and simplifies scaling.
 Just add more ships if you need more capacity.
 If you need full tilt performance, you can easily make a phleet with just one ordered service at `/`.
 Need a different mixture of services?
 Launch another phleet!

-While each [Linux container](https://linuxcontainers.org/) (and by extension, service) has its own independnet directory structure, Starphleet symlinks `/var/data` in each [Linux container](https://linuxcontainers.org/)  to `/var/data` on the ship, allowing
+While each [Linux container](https://linuxcontainers.org/) (and by extension, service) has its own independent directory structure, Starphleet symlinks `/var/data` in each [Linux container](https://linuxcontainers.org/)  to `/var/data` on the ship, allowing

   1. Data that lives between autodeploys of your service.
   1. Collaboration between services